-Learn how to identify a possible mental health crisis and respond calmly and confdently by becoming certifed in Mental Health First Aid.
-LifeWays is proud to offer Mental Health First Aid courses to our communities.
+Learn how to identify a mental health challenge or crisis and respond calmly and confidently by becoming certified in Mental Health First Aid.
+LifeWays is proud to offer Mental Health First Aid courses to our community free of charge.

 LifeWays’ certified instructors provide Mental Health First Aid and Youth Mental Health First Aid courses year-round as part of our community outreach and prevention efforts.
-Our instructors are also available to provide specialized courses for rural communities, public safety, military families, higher education, individual organizations, and faith-based audiences.
+Our instructors are also available to provide specialized courses for audiences such as:

-For more information about the Mental Health First Aid program, you can visit MentalHealthFirstAid.org or call 517.780.3366.
-You can also sign up for a course today on our Event Calendar.
+For more information about the Mental Health First Aid program, you can visit MentalHealthFirstAid.org or call 517.789.2490.
+Click here to download the Mental Health Education Brochure.

 Mental Health First Aid was created in Australia in 2001 by Professor Tony Jorm, a respected mental health literacy professor, and Betty Kitchener, a nurse specializing in health education.
 The program is auspiced at the ORYGEN Research Center at the University of Melbourne, Australia. www.mhfa.com.au